-- 1. Connect Acronis bootable media to your computer, and then run the special standalone version of Acronis True Image OEM. - Refer to Step 2 Creating Acronis bootable media and Arranging boot order in BIOS for details. - 2.
-On the Welcome screen, select My disks below Recover. - 3.
+1. Connect Acronis bootable media to your computer, and then run the special standalone version of Acronis True Image for Kingston.

+Refer to Step 2 Creating Acronis bootable media and Arranging boot order in BIOS for details.

+- 2. On the Welcome screen, select My disks below Recover. - 3.
 Select the system disk backup to be used for recovery.
-Right-click the backup and choose Recover. - When the backup is not displayed, click Browse and manually specify the path to the backup. - 4.
-At the Recovery method step, select Recover whole disks and partitions.
+Right-click the backup and choose Recover.

+When the backup is not displayed, click Browse and manually specify the path to the backup.

-- 5. Select the system partition (usually C) on the What to recover screen.
+- 4. At the Recovery method step, select Recover whole disks and partitions. - 5.
+Select the system partition (usually C) on the What to recover screen.
 Note that you may distinguish the system partition by the Pri, Act flags.
 Select the System Reserved partition (if any), as well. - 6.
 You may leave all settings of the partitions without changes and click Finish. - 7.
 Check the summary of operations, and then click Proceed. - 8.
-When the operation finishes, exit the standalone version of Acronis True Image OEM, remove the bootable media (if any), and boot from the recovered system partition.
+When the operation finishes, exit the standalone version of Acronis True Image for Kingston, remove the bootable media (if any), and boot from the recovered system partition.
 After making sure that you have recovered Windows to the state you need, restore the original boot order.